admin-shell-io/questions-and-answers/README.md

 **[How shall a document be handled which includes different content according to VDI 2770 and the related DocumentClassIDs?](#id10)** <a id="id10"></a><!-- ID: 10 -->

-Currently VDI 2770 only allows exactly one DocumentClassID per document.
+Currently, VDI 2770 only allows exactly one DocumentClassID per document.
 A proposal has been already made to the VDI 2770 workgroup to extend this.
 In AAS it is suggested to list several properties with different DocumentClassIDs for such a multipurpose document.

 (Answered: 2020-08-13)